-The WalletHub Economic Index decreased by around 13% between January 2022 and January 2023.
-This means consumers are about 13% less confident about their financial outlook now than they were at the same time last year.
+The WalletHub Economic Index decreased by over 9% between October 2024 and October 2025.
+This means consumers are less confident about their financial outlook this month than they were at the same time last year.

 Main Findings